 It may be a cliché, but it really is true: ‘You only get out, what you put in.’
 To talk you through some of the reasons why we spend so much time sourcing the best quality seeds at Sydney Sprouts, we recently caught up with Shane Lougheed from Bean Growers Australia in Kingaroy, Queensland.
-We’ve worked with Shane for almost eight years now and, as a full-time agronomist, he’s an expert in the principles and practice of soil management and field crop production.
+We’ve worked with Shane for almost eight years now and, as an expert in the principles and practice of soil management and field crop production.
 If anyone knows how to choose the right seeds for sprouting, it’s him!

 SYDNEY SPROUTS: Thanks for your time, Shane.
 Can we start with a little background about Bean Growers Australia and what you guys actually do?

 SHANE LOUGHEED: Bean Growers Australia is based in Kingaroy, Queensland, and has been around since 1964.
 We basically go out and source quality agricultural products from growers all over Australia.
 We then help to get these raw ingredients into market with companies like Sydney Sprouts, who we’ve worked with for many years.
 I’ve been here for almost eight years myself now and it’s a great company to work for, because we’re propelling businesses at both ends – we’re supporting Australian manufacturers and growers with ingredients that are good for you.

 SYDNEY SPROUTS: What types of products do you focus on at Bean Growers Australia?